Qrome/marquee-scroller/README.md

 ## NOTICE
 The latest version of Marquee Scroller 3.0 works with **ESP8266 Core 3.0.2** -- if you are upgrading from Marquee Scroller 2.X version this will require you to enter in all your API Keys and Settings.
 Please have those ready to provide after you upgrade.
 The ESP8266 Core 3.0.2 uses the newer FS (file system) that requires a fresh start on the configuration.
 Make sure you update to the latest version of WifiManager library (link below).
-* Bitcoin features were removed in 3.0
+* Removed Bitcoin features in 3.0

 ## Features include:
 * Accurate Clock refresh off Internet Time Servers